mehulagg/gitlab/doc/development/pipelines.md

 In general, pipelines for an MR fall into one or more of the following types, depending on the changes made in the MR:

-- [Docs-only MR pipeline](#docs-only-mr-pipeline): This is typically created for an MR that only changes documentation.
+- [Documentation only MR pipeline](#documentation-only-mr-pipeline): This is typically created for an MR that only changes documentation.
 - [Code-only MR pipeline](#code-only-mr-pipeline): This is typically created for an MR that only changes code, either backend or frontend.
 - [Frontend-only MR pipeline](#frontend-only-mr-pipeline): This is typically created for an MR that only changes frontend code.
 - [QA-only MR pipeline](#qa-only-mr-pipeline): This is typically created for an MR that only changes end to end tests related code.